What Is The Difference Between Chapter 7 And 13 Bankruptcy?

 As a trade-off for the benefit that a bankruptcy filer gets in Chapter 7 of wiping out all their debts, the bankruptcy filer may have to give up certain property that is above the basics.
 The list of that property, which we call “exempt property,” comes from state law.
 In the state of Florida, you can typically hold on to your primary residence, retirement accounts, things like 401(k)s and IRAs, and a basic amount of household belongings and household furnishings.

 By contrast, in Chapter 13, you can hold on to virtually anything.
 However, the items that you keep may impact the amount of your payments into the Chapter 13 plan.

 How Do I Know Which Type Of Bankruptcy Is Right For Me?

 Our firm will complete a comprehensive analysis in evaluating which chapter bankruptcy appears more appropriate.
-Usually we are looking at income, expenses, assets, and debts.
+Usually we look at income, expenses, assets, and debts to figure out the right fit.
 For some people, they are forced to file only one chapter or another.
 So for example, if they make too much money, then they may not even qualify for a Chapter 7.
 In other instances, a potential filer might be eligible for both chapters, but there might be a specific benefit that would direct us more towards one chapter or the other.
-For example, Chapter 7 doesn’t offer any tools to help someone who is behind on their mortgage get caught back up, whereas Chapter 13 has several tools that allows for those opportunities.
+For example, Chapter 7 doesn’t offer any tools to help someone who is behind on their mortgage get caught back up, whereas Chapter 13 has several tools that allow for those opportunities.
 Sometimes, Chapter 13 allows the bankruptcy filer a certain amount of creativity, to where we may even be able to get rid of secondary mortgages, which is called lien stripping.
 We evaluate someone’s entire financial picture to help our clients decide which type of bankruptcy is right for them.